rossta/rossta.github.com/source/blog/2019-12-03-overpacking-a-common-webpacker-mistake.html.md

 ![CI Screenshot: Precompile assets, 0:44](blog/webpack/overpack-after-fix.png)

 The build step dropped from nearly seven minutes to less than one.
 Big improvement!
-When I heard from the team, the fix also greatly improved the local development experience; before, re-compiling Webpack assets on page refreshes would take a painfully long time.
+When I heard from the team, the fix also greatly improved the local development experience; before, re-compiling webpack assets on page refreshes would take a painfully long time.

 So what were the changes?

-> [Subscribe to my newsletter](https://little-fog-6985.ck.page/9c5bc129d8) to learn more about using Webpack with Rails.
+> [Subscribe to my newsletter](https://little-fog-6985.ck.page/9c5bc129d8) to learn more about using webpack with Rails.

 ### A Common Problem

 First, let's take a step back.
-If you're new to Webpack and Webpacker for Rails, chances are you may be making some simple mistakes.
+If you're new to webpack and Webpacker for Rails, chances are you may be making some simple mistakes.

-I know this because I was once in your shoes struggling to learn how Webpack works.
+I know this because I was once in your shoes struggling to learn how webpack works.
 I've also spent a lot of time helping others on my team, on StackOverflow, and via [`rails/webpacker`](https://github.com/rails/webpacker) Github issues.

 One of the most frequently-reported issues I've seen is slow build times.
 This is often coupled with high memory and CPU usage.
 For Heroku users on small dynos, resource-intensive asset precompilation can lead to failed deploys.